Book Lists

 A Little Bit Super

 In these hilarious stories by some of the top authors of middle grade fiction today, each young character is coping with a minor superpower—while also discovering their power to change themselves and their community, find their voice, and celebrate what makes them unique.
-The kids in these humorous short stories each have a minor superpower they’re learning to live with.
+Everyone knows that superheroes are supposed to have awesome powers like strength or invisibility or flight.
+But what happens when you’re a mostly regular kid . . . who’s just a little bit super?
+In these hilarious and thought-provoking stories from today’s top middle grade authors, a group of kids are each coping with a recently discovered minor superpower.
 One can shape-shift—but only part of her body, and only on Mondays.
-Another can always tell whether an avocado is perfectly ripe.
-One can even hear the thoughts of the animals in the pet store!
-But what these stories are really about is their young protagonists “owning” a power that contributes to their individuality, that allows them to find their place in the world, that shows them a potential they might not have imagined.
-Because if you really think about it, we all have something special and unique about ourselves that makes us a little bit super.
-We all have the power to change as an individual, to change our communities for the better, to have a voice and to speak up.
-These playful, thought-provoking tales from some of today’s top middle grade authors prompt readers to consider what their own superpower might be, and how they can use it.
-Written by Pablo Cartaya, Nikki Grimes, Leah Henderson, Jarrett Krosoczka, Remy Lai, Kyle Lukoff, Meg Medina, Daniel Nayeri, Linda Sue Park, Mitali Perkins, Pam Muñoz Ryan, Gary D. Schmidt, Brian Young, and Ibi Zoboi; coedited by Leah Henderson and Gary D. Schmidt.
+Another can always tell when an avocado is perfectly ripe.
+One can even hear the thoughts of animals in the pet store—which can be about as heart-tugging as you might imagine.
+It’s hard enough to be in middle school even without some weird ability, but these kids not only find their way to owning their unique powers and potential, they use them to change things for the better . . . and getting there with them is half the fun!
+These playful tales prompt readers to consider what their own superpower might be, and how they can use it.
+"Award-winning contributors keep delightfully inclusive and accomplished company in this emotionally grounded, compassionate collection. . . .
+These are not your run-of-the-mill, cape-and-tights-clad superheroes.
+These are kids with relatable struggles learning to embrace that quirky bit of themselves that makes them unique." —ALA Booklist (starred review) Written by Pablo Cartaya, Nikki Grimes, Leah Henderson, Jarrett Krosoczka, Remy Lai, Kyle Lukoff, Meg Medina, Daniel Nayeri, Linda Sue Park, Mitali Perkins, Pam Muñoz Ryan, Gary D. Schmidt, Brian Young, and Ibi Zoboi; coedited by Leah Henderson and Gary D. Schmidt.

 Poems in the Attic